 Violence grips Bengaluru over a Facebook post -local media

-"The situation is under control," Bengaluru City Police said on Twitter, adding that police resorted to firing on the protesters to disperse them after using tear gas and batons.
-TV channels showed a mob gathered outside a police station and clashing with officers, burning several police vehicles.
+TV channels showed group of people gathered outside a police station and clashing with officers, burning several police vehicles.
+The videos showed the group later trying to force its way into the police station, and another group gathering outside the politician's house shouting slogans, throwing stones, and setting fire to vehicles parked along the road.
+Protesters blocked fire engines and some media personnel were allegedly attacked, according to reports.

-"We have secured the person who made the social media post", Police Commissioner Kamal Pant told TV reporters.
-Several police officers were injured, he added.
-A curfew was imposed in the surrounding area to restrict movements of people, police said.
+"Accused Naveen arrested for posting derogatory posts", Police Commissioner Kamal Pant said https://bit.ly/33OKsaO in a tweet, adding that a 110 people had been arrested for arson, stone throwing and assault on police.
+Several police officers were injured, he told TV reporters.
+A curfew was imposed in the surrounding area to restrict movement, police said.

-"We are investigating the issue and will make use of the CCTV footages to see who is behind these violent acts and will take stringent actions," Karnataka state Home Minister Basavraj Bommai told a local TV news channel.
+"We are investigating the issue and will make use of the CCTV footages to see who is behind these violent acts, and will take stringent actions," Karnataka state Home Minister Basavraj Bommai told a local TV news channel.
+Meanwhile, R. Ashoka, a state minister, told the same news channel that attacks on police and media would not be tolerated.

+"What kind of people attack the police?
+The media?
+The local police have been given a free hand to deal with the situation," he said.

 ALSO READ